Biology NEET multiple choice questions Diversity in Living world

 You should study the textbook lesson Diversity in Living World in the textbook very well.

 You must be answer the multiple choice questions in your own method.
+Each practice test contains ten multiple choice questions only.

-NEET physics some multiple choice questions
+NEET physics some multiple choice questions units and dimensions

 NEET Biology small Practice test Diversity in Living world